typedb/dependencies/library/rocksdbjni/README.md

 ## Deploying RocksDB JNI with Bazel

+First run `cat library/rocksdbjni/VERSION` to check that the version number is correct.

-Run `bazel run --define version=$(cat library/rocksdbjni/VERSION) //library/rocksdbjni:deploy-maven -- snapshot`.
+Then run `bazel run --define version=$(cat library/rocksdbjni/VERSION) //library/rocksdbjni:deploy-maven -- snapshot`.
 You'll need the correct credentials in order to deploy to the Grakn Maven repository.

 ## The RocksDB JNI build process